psevestre/openid-fapi/FAPI_2_0_Baseline_Profile.md

 If it is desired to provide the authenticated user's identifier to the client in the token response, the authorization server:

-1. MUST support the authentication request as in Section 3.1.2.1 of [OIDC];
+1. MUST support the authentication request as in Section 3.1.2.1 of [@!OpenID]
-1. MUST perform the authentication request verification as in Section 3.1.2.2 of [OIDC];
+1. MUST perform the authentication request verification as in Section 3.1.2.2 of [@!OpenID]
-1. MUST authenticate the user as in Section 3.1.2.2 and 3.1.2.3 of [OIDC];
+1. MUST authenticate the user as in Section 3.1.2.2 and 3.1.2.3 of [@!OpenID]
-1. MUST provide the authentication response as in Section 3.1.2.4 and 3.1.2.5 of [OIDC] depending on the outcome of the authentication;
+1. MUST provide the authentication response as in Section 3.1.2.4 and 3.1.2.5 of [@!OpenID] depending on the outcome of the authentication
-1. MUST perform the token request verification as in Section 3.1.3.2 of [OIDC]; and
+1. MUST perform the token request verification as in Section 3.1.3.2 of [@!OpenID]
-1. MUST issue an ID Token in the token response when `openid` was included in the requested `scope` as in Section 3.1.3.3 of [OIDC] with its `sub` value corresponding to the authenticated user and optional `acr` value in ID Token.
+1. MUST issue an ID Token in the token response when `openid` was included in the requested `scope` as in Section 3.1.3.3 of [@!OpenID] with its `sub` value corresponding to the authenticated user and optional `acr` value in ID Token.